grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/backporting/index.md

 After the pull request is merged, the GitHub bot `grafanabot` creates a follow-up pull request for each of the `backport v<MAJOR>.<MINOR>.x` labels.
 If `grafanabot` is unable to automatically backport the changes, it comments on the first pull request with instructions about how to backport the change manually.

-In repositories such as `grafana/grafana` that sometimes creates a new branch for a release before the release has shipped.
+In repositories such as `grafana/grafana`, engineers sometimes create a new branch for a release well before the release has shipped.
 If you intend to publish content against an imminent release, check for the existence of a backport label for the upcoming version when filing and also before merging.

 If you decide to _not_ backport a change, use the `no-backport` GitHub label.